When and How to Make a Ring Smaller Without Resizing

 When your ring doesn't fit properly, your first thought is to get it resized.

 Often, this is the safest, most permanent option.
-However, it's not always the best choice, and temporary solutions can be ideal under certain circumstances.
+However, having your ring permanently resized is not always the best choice, and temporary solutions can be ideal under certain circumstances.

 When Not to Resize Your Ring

-Also consider the circumstances under which your ring was first fitted.
-Something obvious, like pregnancy, would cause your ring to fit more snugly.
+Also, consider the circumstances under which your ring was first fitted.
+Something obvious, like pregnancy, would cause your ring to fit more snugly at the time of fitting.
 But the culprit could also be something more unexpected and seemingly trivial, like a high-salt meal right before your sizing.

 Maybe you're just really sensitive to temperature fluctuations.
 If your ring size seems to go up and down with the mercury, a temporary ring adjuster is perfect.